A Note on Violence

 The current student movement is led by a generation that was prematurely labelled “apathetic” by the various forces of hegemony, the only possibility for their political involvement engineered by the same forces as either a career opportunity (be it nongovernmental, governmental or transnational), or sentenced to inconsequentiality by cynical calls from the powers that be for the “right” to “peaceful” protests.
 Even if we may personally choose to remain committed to non-violent principles, it is imperative that we recognize the crux of the intervention of those who do not rule out the use of physical force in this wave of protests: it is a challenge to the apparently seamless liberal consensus that continues to beget untold injustice and structural violence on a global scale.

-Basak Ertur is a research student at Birkbeck Law School.
+Basak Ertur is a lecturer in law at Birkbeck Law School.

 Indeed.
 As Zizek said recently, it is not a choice between violence and non-violence…